 Counseling Career Outlook In Utah

-The Bureau of Labor Statistics has reported that as of May 2011, there were 750 mental health counselors occupied in the state of Utah.
-Those counselors earned an annual median salary of $48,850.
-This is on the level with the national average, and individuals can gain a higher rate of pay depending on where in the state of Utah they live as well as how much experience they have gathered.
+The Bureau of Labor Statistics has reported that as of May 2022, there were 3,150 mental health, substance abuse, and behavioral disorder counselors occupied in the state of Utah.
+Those counselors earned an annual median salary of $61,520.
+This is higher than the national average, and individuals can gain a higher rate of pay depending on where in the state of Utah they live as well as how much experience they have gathered.

 Schools with Degree Programs Accepting Students from Utah

 Additional Resources for Utah Applicants: